Online Originals: UNC Lenoir celebrates healthcare heroes on National Nurses Day

 “It was really nice to see our community come together to show their support for everything that we do,” says Blaire Dawson, a registered nurse at the hospital.

-Craig Hill from Lenoir County’s Chamber of Commerce says he gifts were a true community effort.
-Hill says a variety of businesses pitched in for the gift bags – 400 for the nurses at UNC Lenoir, even more at different healthcare centers across the county.
+Craig Hill from Lenoir County’s Chamber of Commerce said the gifts were a true community effort.
+He also said a variety of businesses pitched in for the gift bags – 400 for the nurses at UNC Lenoir, even more at different healthcare centers across the county.

 “It’s just been a labor of love from our community, our community has supported this in so many different ways,” says Hill.

-Nurses say that sense of community helps them through tough times, like the pandemic.
+Nurses say that sense of community helps them through tough times, like the coronavirus pandemic.

-Nurse Keelia House say that the support and love from other nurses has also kept them going.
+Nurse Keelia House said the support and love from other nurses has also kept them going.

-“We have all sat together and cried together and talked together…sometimes all night,” says House.
+“We have all sat together and cried together and talked together … sometimes all night,” House said.

 ===